 The hotel is part of the Meritus group of hotels and resorts and operates a best price guarantee for online bookings via the hotel’s website.

-Esplanade is the closest of Singapore’s Mass Rapid Transit (MRT) stations to the Marina Mandarin hotel.
+Esplanade is the closest of Singapore’s Mass Rapid Transit (MRT) stations to the Marina Mandarin SIngapore hotel.

 Getting to Singapore

-Find out more about the attractions of Singapore on YourSingapore, Singapore Tourist Board’s website.
+Find out more about things to do and see in Singapore on YourSingapore, the Singapore Tourist Board’s website.

 Photos illustrating this post are by Why Eye Photography.